-Bryant University offers graduate programs within the College of Arts and Sciences, the College of Business, and the School of Health Sciences.
+Bryant University offers graduate programs within the College of Business, and the School of Health Sciences.

 Bryant University Mission Statement

 Bryant University’s mission is to educate and inspire students to discover their passion and become innovative leaders with character around the world.

 College of Business

-The College of Business offers the following degrees: One Year Master of Business Administration with Specializations, Two Year Master of Business Administration with Specializations, Online Master of Business Administration, Master of Science in Taxation, Master of Professional Accountancy and Master of Professional Accountancy with a Tax concentration, as well as a Certificate of Graduate Study in Business Analytics.
+The College of Business offers the following degrees: One Year Master of Business Administration with Specializations, Two Year Master of Business Administration with Specializations, Professional Master of Business Administration Online, Master of Professional Accountancy, Master of Professional Accountancy with a Tax concentration and Master of Professional Accountancy with an Analytics concentration as well as a Certificate of Graduate Study in Innovation Healthcare Leadership and a Certificate of Graduate Study in Business Analytics

 Students from diverse academic and industry backgrounds join a cohort class of professionals and complete an MBA degree program that is built on best-practices, know-what and know-how curriculum.
 Students may choose program study tracks that complete the MBA program in one or two years.

 Students may specialize for the MBA curriculum in the areas of Business Analytics, Global Supply Chain Management, Global Finance, or International Business.
 A general MBA is also available.

 The Master of Professional Accountancy (MPAc) program is designed to satisfy the “150-hour requirement” necessary for accounting professionals to become certified public accountants.
 Students can complete the MPAc program in two semesters of full-time attendance.
 A tax concentration was added to the MPAc program in 2010.

 School of Health Sciences

 The School of Health Sciences offers a Master of Science in Physician Assistant Studies.

 Bryant University Accreditation